 I think if there is one word that describes the overall “dream” of most employers, that word must be “engagement”.
 Bosses dream of having their workers fully engaged in whatever tasks they are meant to be doing.

 It makes perfect sense.
 When someone is fully engaged, they are 100% invested in the outcome.
 So, they do their very best at every stage of the project or task, no matter how difficult or boring.

-A successful onboarding experience creates a strong bond between the new hires and the organization.
+A successful onboarding experience starts with a good onboarding checklist, creating a strong bond between the new hires and the organization.
 You’re taking the time to make sure they get off on the right foot communicates caring and dedication to them as individuals.
 This translates into employee commitment.
 In other words, engagement.

 Word-of-mouth “advertising” is important for businesses.
 In general, 20 per cent of new hires will not recommend their new employer as a result of a negative onboarding experience.

 In the future, hiring and onboarding can become more challenging since your company’s reputation is somewhat “tarnished”.
 Little touches can go a long way when it comes to onboarding.
 It might be as simple as recommending ways that employees can maximize remote work conditions so that they are more effective and productive at home.

 So now, the question is “what does well-organized mean?”
 Here are my top three characteristics.

 Data shows that about 20 per cent of new hires were not sure about what to do and how to proceed during the onboarding process.